Duodecimal: Transdecimal symbols

 Several authors have proposed using letters of the alphabet for the transdecimal symbols.
 Latin letters such as A, B (as in hexadecimal) or T, E (initials of Ten and Eleven) are convenient because they are widely accessible, and for instance can be typed on typewriters.
 However, when mixed with ordinary prose, they might be confused for letters.
 As an alternative, Greek letters such as τ, ε could be used instead.
 Frank Emerson Andrews, an early American advocate for duodecimal, suggested and used in his 1935 book New Numbers X, Ɛ (italic capital X from the Roman numeral for ten and a rounded italic capital E similar to open E), along with italic numerals 0–9.
+In 1936, Luise Lange proposed names for duodecimal numbers bigger than twelve and used ξ, ε.

-Edna Kramer in her 1951 book The Main Stream of Mathematics used a *, # (sextile or six-pointed asterisk, hash or octothorpe).
+Edna Kramer in her 1951 book The Main Stream of Mathematics used ⟨⚹⟩ and ⟨#⟩ (sextile and number sign).
 The symbols were chosen because they were available on some typewriters; they are also on push-button telephones.
 This notation was used in publications of the Dozenal Society of America (DSA) from 1974 to 2008.